 1. Introduction

 India is the second largest producer of brinjal worldwide, after China.
-It is the fourth largest crop after potato, onion and tomato in terms of consumption in Indian scenario.
-Accoding to National Horticulture Board, Ministry of Agriculture, In India, it is cultivated on 0.73 million hectares with annual production of 12.8 million tonnes and a productivity of almost 17.5 tonnes ha-1.
+It is the fourth largest crop after potato, onion and tomato in terms of consumption in Indian scenario (Author, date ?).
+Accoding to National Horticulture Board, Ministry of Agriculture (Date ?), In India, it is cultivated on 0.73 million hectares with annual production of 12.8 million tonnes and a productivity of almost 17.5 tonnes ha-1.
 There are more than 70 species of insects that attack brinjal among which the fruit and shoot borer (FSB) is the most destructive insect pest.
 For the management of this pest, farmers primarily depend on the application of chemical pesticides.
 Considerable side effects are observed with indiscriminate use of chemical pesticides, including exposure to agricultural workers and end users.
 It also increases crop production costs, pesticide load in the environment, destruction of natural enemies, resurgence of insect pest, etc.

 Although several eco-friendly pest management options like the host plant resistance (HPR) and bio-control agents are available to control the insect pests (Divekar et al., 2022 ; Dukare et al., 2021), synthetic pesticides is the first choice of farmers.
-Farmers use insecticides inappropriately for managing BSFB, Leucinodes orbonalis, which involves applying pesticides more than the recommended dosage and applying them in calendar-based sprays.
+Farmers use insecticides inappropriately for managing BSFB, Leucinodes orbonalis Guenee L., which involves applying pesticides more than the recommended dosage and applying them in calendar-based sprays.
 In India, farmers applied a "cocktail" of pesticides, including chlorpyrifos, cypermethrin, monocrotophos, and dimethoate, 20–30 times per crop season at a rate of approximately 26.7 L/ha.
 In general, the soil acts as a "purifying filter" that regulates the level of pesticide pollution in groundwater.
 The leachability of a chemical into groundwater is significantly influenced by the soil profile, and soil organic content has an impact on pesticide persistence.
 Since pesticides are hydrophobic and lipophilic, pesticides they can easily accumulate in biological tissues of species that are moving up the food chain and amplify their effects there [Swackhamer et al., 1988; Vassilopoulou et al., 1993].
 Risks to human health and the environment are present when pesticide residues are found at detectable concentrations in soil, water (including groundwater and surface water), air, and even in commodities.